-$$\hat{Y}t = (1 + \tau{\overline{T}}^c)C_t + I_t$$
+$$(44) \qquad \hat{Y}t = \left(1 + \tau{\overline{T}}^c\right) C_t + I_t$$

 We run three numerical experiments with taxes: one for each of the two alternative specifications of government spending and a third in which we maintain tax rates constant at their average 1970-80 and all government revenues are transferred to the household.
-The presence of distortionary taxes requires us to recalibrate the household utility function parameters $\beta$ and $\gamma$ .
-In the experiment with constant tax rates and all government revenue transferred, we calibrate $\beta$ = 1.0031 and $\gamma$ = 0.4638; in the model with taxes and all government revenue transferred, $\beta$ = 1.0049 and $\gamma$ = 0.4649; and, in the model with taxes and government consumption, $\beta$ = 0.9948 and $\gamma$ = 0.3856.
-Notice that the calibrated values of $\beta$ in the first two experiments are greater than 1, which makes the representative household's objective function (1) infinite in an economy in which consumption and leisure do not converge to 0 sufficiently rapidly.
-To avoid this problem in these two numerical experiments, we set, more or less arbitrarily, $\beta$ = 0.9990.
+The presence of distortionary taxes requires us to recalibrate the household utility function parameters β and γ .
+In the experiment with constant tax rates and all government revenue transferred, we calibrate $\beta = 1.0031$ and $\gamma =$ 0.4638; in the model with taxes and all government revenue transferred, $\beta = 1.0049$ and $\gamma = 0.4649$; and, in the model with taxes and government consumption, $\beta = 0.9948$ and $\gamma = 0.3856$.
+Notice that the calibrated values of β in the first two experiments are greater than 1, which makes the representative household's objective function (1) infinite in an economy in which consumption and leisure do not converge to 0 sufficiently rapidly.
+To avoid this problem in these two numerical experiments, we set, more or less arbitrarily, $\beta = 0.9990$.

-There are a number of reasons for the high calibrated value of $\beta$ in a model with taxes where all government revenues are transferred to consumers.
+There are a number of reasons for the high calibrated value of β in a model with taxes where all government revenues are transferred to consumers.
 The tax on capital lowers the after-tax interest rate in the first-order condition (34), but the growth rate of consumption stays the same as in the model without taxes.
-Notice that, in the experiment where we do not transfer all tax revenues to households and we take government consumption out of $C_t$ in (34), the growth rate of consumption falls sufficiently for the calibrated value of $\beta$ to be less than 1.
+Notice that, in the experiment where we do not transfer all tax revenues to households and we take government consumption out of C_t in (34), the growth rate of consumption falls sufficiently for the calibrated value of β to be less than 1.

-Notice that the contribution of TFP in the growth accounting differs between the model and the data because of the difference between the productivity factor that we exogenously fix, $A_t$ , and TFP, $\hat{A}t$ , which depends on endogenously determined consumption, $C_t$ .
+Notice that the contribution of TFP in the growth accounting differs between the model and the data because of the difference between the productivity factor that we exogenously fix, A_t , and TFP, \hat{A}t , which depends on endogenously determined consumption, C_t .

 Figures 11-13 and Table 2 present the results of the three numerical experiments with taxes and government spending.
 It is worth mentioning that investment is equal to 0 and the inequality constraint (28) holds in 1994 in both the model with taxes and all government revenue transferred and in the model with taxes and government consumption.
-As we have seen in Section 7, the base case model does not account for the sharp fall in hours worked 1989-94.
-As
+As we have seen in the section entitled "Calibration and Results for the Base Case Model," the base case model does not account for the sharp fall in hours worked 1989-94.
+As Figure 12 shows, the introduction of distortionary taxes in our analysis helps in accounting for this feature of the data.
+If anything, the model overestimates the fall in hours worked.
+Conesa and Kehoe (2007) show that alternative utility functions with lower corresponding labor supply elasticities can produce a lower response of hours worked to changes